craftcms/commerce/docs/subscription-model.md

 ### getPlanName()

-Return the name for the subscription's plan.
+Return the name for the subscription’s plan.

 ### getAllPayments()